rokf/howl-elm/README.md

 #### Adds
 1. Syntax highlighting for `.elm` files
-2. Autocomplete and documentation API for the core
+2. Autocomplete and documentation via static API (Currently disabled)
+3. Inteligent autocomplete with `elm-oracle` (Works) (Have to implement docs showing up)